chrisgleitze/kant.nvim/README.md

 full-text search, work browsing, and serendipitous discovery.

 > [!NOTE]
-> This is a very early stage plugin!\
+> This is a very early-stage plugin!\
 > I've only added a few short texts by Kant to create a proof of concept.\
 > That worked well so far, so I'll add more shortly.